illinoistech-itm/jhajek/itmt-430/reports/sprint-05/rubric.md

 ## Presentation Deliverable

+The due date for the video recording will be **11:59 PM Saturday May 2nd**.
+The submission will be an **individual submission**.
+I recommend using the [OBS Project](https://obsproject.com/ "OBS Project website") for screen and video capture, it is Opensource software and cross platform available - and records directly to MP4 files, but you are free to use other software.

-Name the single video: lastname-firstname-teamnumber.mp4.
+Name the single video: ```lastname-firstname-teamXXd.mp4```.
+Where *XXd* equals team number plus day.
 Place the video on your school account Gmail drive.
 Click the *Get Sharable Link*, submit this link to Blackboard on the individual deliverable.

 ### Written Report Deliverable